github/developer.github.com/content/v3/enterprise/search_indexing.md

 * TOC
 {:toc}

-You can queue up a variety of search indexing tasks using the API endpoints.
+You can queue up a variety of search indexing tasks using these API endpoints.

+Note: only admin users can access Enterprise API endpoints.
+Normal users will receive a `404` response if they try to access it.

 ## Request an indexing job to be queued